Absolutely! All of our testimonials are unedited emails and texts we’ve received from real customers.

 To order a share of beef or pork please visit our reservation page and complete the form.
 When we get your reservation request we’ll reserve your meat for you, send you a confirmation by email, and give you a date when your order will be ready for pick up.
 There is no fee for the reservation list and no deposit required.

 When it gets close to the time when your meat will go to the butcher, we’ll email you an order form where you can choose how your meat will be butchered.
 All orders for shares are made prior to butchering.
 Nothing is pre-packaged.
 Everything is custom butchered according to your preferences.

-When your order is ready we’ll contact you and schedule a time to pick your order up at our farm in Dundee.
+When your order is ready we’ll contact you and schedule a time to pick your order up at our farm in Dundee, Michigan.
 Orders must be picked up within two weeks of when the order is ready.
 If you can’t pick your order up in that time frame please make prior arrangements with us.
-Orders can be picked up Monday––Saturday 8am to 8pm.
 Please let us know when you plan on coming since we aren’t always here.

 We use only certified organic feeds & supplements which means they are also all Non-GMO.
 It’s vitally important that you know what the animals you eat have been fed.
 That’s why we happily disclose our feed ingredients.

 All seasoning and cures used in our pork processing are Certified Organic, soy-free, gluten-free and GMO-free.
 This is rare and hard to find with farm-to-consumer pork.
 It’s also much more expensive.
 Many farms, even organic ones, take their animals to processors that use pink cure which is full of chemicals and artificial preservatives.